 She also works at the Victoria & Albert Museum and is the art critic of the Jewish Chronicle.
-She works as a freelance curator and has recently co-curated two exhibitions for the Jewish Museum.
-She also curates exhibitions for the Knapp Gallery at Regent’s University London.
+Additionally, she is a freelance curator and has co-curated two exhibitions for the Jewish Museum London.
+She also curates exhibitions for the Knapp Gallery at Regent’s University.

 - July 2014 - MA (Hons) Oxford University